Expensify/App/README.md

      ```

     - For Gradle (Android):
-      If the `.gradle` directory doesn't exist in your user home, create it.
+      If the `.gradle` directory doesn't exist in your user home directory, create it.
 Inside, create (or edit) the `gradle.properties` file to add:

       ```bash
       MAPBOX_DOWNLOADS_TOKEN=YOUR_SECRET_MAPBOX_ACCESS_TOKEN